Veraticus/claude-code-ntfy/README.md

 # claude-code-ntfy

-A transparent wrapper for Claude Code that monitors output and sends notifications via [ntfy.sh](https://ntfy.sh) based on configurable patterns and user activity.
+A transparent wrapper for Claude Code that sends a notification when Claude needs your attention.

 ## Features

-- = Smart notifications based on output patterns
+- 🔔 Single notification when Claude needs attention
-- >� Transparent wrapping - preserves all Claude Code functionality
+- 🔄 Transparent wrapping - preserves all Claude Code functionality
-- =� User idle detection to avoid interruptions
+- 💤 Intelligent inactivity detection
-- <� Configurable regex patterns for triggers
-- =� Rate limiting and notification batching
-- =' Cross-platform support (Linux/macOS)
+- 🖥️ Cross-platform support (Linux/macOS)

+### Intelligent Inactivity Detection

+The backstop timer provides smart notifications when Claude might need your attention:

+- **While Claude is outputting**: Timer is continuously reset
+- **When Claude stops**: A 30-second countdown begins
+- **If you start typing**: Timer is permanently disabled
+- **If Claude sent a bell**: Timer is disabled (you're already notified)
+- **After 30 seconds of inactivity**: ONE notification is sent

+This ensures you're notified when Claude needs input, but not when you're actively working.

 ## Installation